davidfraser/rinkhals/README.md

 HOW TO PLAY THE GAME
 ====================

-Save the chickens!
+Save the horses!

-The aim of the game is to make as much money as possible from your chicken farm.
-The problem is the foxes, which want to eat your chickens.
-Since hiring guards is both too expensive and unreliable, the obvious solution is to help the chickens defend themselves.
+The aim of the game is to make as much money as possible from your horse farm.
+The problem is the foxes, which want to eat your horses.
+Since hiring guards is both too expensive and unreliable, the obvious solution is to help the horses defend themselves.

-You lose if you end a night with no chickens left.
+You lose if you end a night with no horses left.

-Chickens only lay eggs in henhouses, and must stay on the egg for 2 days to hatch a new chicken.
-Chickens that hatch in already full henhouses are moved to just outside.
+Horses only lay eggs in henhouses, and must stay on the egg for 2 days to hatch a new horse.
+Horses that hatch in already full henhouses are moved to just outside.
 If there is no space outside, they die immediately from overcrowding.